Throat irritation in new e-cigarette users

 These materials, as can be seen from their -ol suffix, are alcohols and not oils.
 No matter how 'oily' they look - viscous, thick, gloopy (especially undiluted glycerine) - they are not oils and do not act either chemically or on the human organism as oils.

 The concept of VG being 'thick', that is to say gloopy, or more correctly too viscous, is erroneous: it means that it has not been sufficiently diluted.
-Glycerine must be diluted by around 20% before it becomes usable for vaping.
+Glycerine must be diluted by 10% to 20% before it becomes optimal for vaping.
 It can be diluted by 5% to 20% with distilled water before flavourings are added.
 The final viscosity of a correctly-made glycerine-based refill liquid (aka 'e-liquid') is similar to a PG-based one - if not, it has been mixed wrongly and needs correcting.
 If it is too viscous then it needs further dilution.

 A suitable diluent can be anything thinner than the VG element of the liquid, and could be alcohol, PG or distilled water.
-There is no downside from adding 10% water, or even more: it is still effectively nebulised .
+There is no downside to adding 10% water, or even more: it is still effectively nebulised .

 PG = propylene glycol, the most common ecig refill excipient (diluent or base material).
 PG is completely non-toxic and has multiple medical licenses for injection, inhalation and ingestion.
 It is regarded as an inert excipient although it is treated by the organism as a carbohydrate.